Therapy for BIPOC Neurodivergent Women in Seattle

 For women of color, symptoms may be dismissed as personality traits, attitude, anxiety, or “not trying hard enough.”
 Cultural expectations around responsibility, achievement, and emotional strength can also lead to overcompensation and high masking.

-• Autism research and diagnostic criteria were historically based on studies of white males.
-As a result, many autistic women — especially women of color — were overlooked.
+• Autism research and diagnostic criteria were historically based on studies on males.
+As a result, many autistic women were overlooked.

 Autism in women often presents as: